yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It states that EFI boot is not supported in Azure, and suggests using Azure Migrate Server Migration for Azure migration since this will convert the boot type to BIOS.](Images/Exercise1/unsupported-boot-type-doc.png)

 12. Return to the portal browser tab to see details of the issue, and once again the suggested to migrate using Azure Migrate Server Migration.
-(The 'Suggestion' text referring to Azure Site Recovery reflects that Azure Migrate Server Migration uses Azure Site Recovery under the hood as the migration engine.)
+(The 'Suggestion' text referring to Azure Site Recovery reflects that Azure Migrate: Server Migration uses Azure Site Recovery under the hood as the migration engine.)

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It suggests using Azure Migrate: Server Migration for Azure migration since this will convert the boot type to BIOS.](Images/Exercise1/unsupported-boot-type-portal.png)